 About me

-I am a cultural anthropologist interested in human-environment relations, spanning a range of topical interests from how we learn and make sense of the world around us, to landscape change over time, to the relationships between culture, politics, and water.
-My work on how children and youth experience the “natural” world contributes to the anthropology of childhood, studies of situated learning, and informal science education.
+I am a cultural anthropologist interested in human-environment relations, spanning a range of topics from how we learn and make sense of the world around us, to landscape change over time, to collaborative and engaged research aimed at creating livable and just worlds in the Anthropocene.
+Here is a short interview where I describe my work.

 Much of my ethnographic research is situated at the interface between environmental anthropology and the anthropology of childhood.
-For more than a decade (2000-present) I have explored the ways environmental knowledge, practice, and meanings are learned, taught, and transformed by children and their families in Q’eqchi’ and Mopan Maya communities in Belize.
-This research forms the basis for my book manuscript: Landscapes of Childhood: Growing Up Maya in Southern Belize (in preparation).
+Since 2000 I have explored the ways environmental knowledge, practice, and meanings are learned, taught, and transformed by children and their families in Q’eqchi’ and Mopan Maya communities in Belize.
+This research forms the basis for my book manuscript: Landscapes of Childhood: Growing Up Maya in Southern Belize.
+My work on how children and youth experience the “natural” world has contributed to the anthropology of childhood, environmental and Indigenous sciences, studies of situated learning, and informal science education.

 Contact Information